 Lachine - QC

-Job Description Mechanic
+Job Description: Mechanic

 A mechanic is a tradesperson specializing in the design, installation, maintenance and repair of mechanical systems.
 They can work as independent contractors, working on projects for individual clients, or as part of a team in factories, repair shops, construction crews and other types of industrial business.
 It is a job role that requires a great deal of specific knowledge combined with hands-on practical expertise.
 They can be responsible for everything from installing small components in machines to servicing entire fleets of industrial machinery.

-5 Requirements to be Mechanic
+5 Requirements To Be A Mechanic

 - Graduate from a technical/trade school